 GPs in Calderdale are urging those most vulnerable to flu to get their free vaccination ahead of the winter period when the virus is most common.

-Flu is easy to catch and pass to others, and can lead to serious complications in people with long-term health conditions
+Flu is easy to catch and pass to others, and can lead to serious complications in people with long-term health conditions.

 Dr Farrukh Javid, GP at Rastrick Health Centre and Calderdale’s clinical lead for flu, wants people to be clear on why it’s important to have a flu jab:

 “People most likely to be seriously affected by flu are young children and elderly people, as well as those who have chronic conditions such as asthma and diabetes.
 You’re also more likely to become very seriously ill if you catch flu and coronavirus at the same time.